 RESPA violation involving loan servicer

 In cases where the borrower finds a RESPA violation from a loan servicer, here is what he/she should do.
 Please note that using the below mentioned steps are important before initiating any legal lawsuit.

-Initially, the borrower should make a written attempt to contact their loan servicer.
+As a preliminary step, the borrower should make a written attempt to contact their loan servicer.
 This complaint should include all the necessary details.

 The loan servicer, within a period of not more than 60 business days, should take the appropriate actions on his behalf.
-This includes any of the following two actions.
+This includes any of the following two actions –

 - Either correct the issues mentioned in the complaint; or